fgka/py-cloud-summit-2024-genai-demo/PROMPTS_TO_TRY.md

 ![gemini_logo](./src/frontend/static/gemini_logo.jpeg)

+Save the one you like in ``src/frontend/static/gemini_logo.jpeg``, we are going to use it later.

 ### Try your own fine tuning

 Try to get closer by giving specific instructions.

 ## Now code assist itself